nysbc/appion-protomo/README.md

 - A modern operating system (Linux, MacOS, Windows) with 16+ GB of RAM (32+ GB is *highly* recommended).

-- Tilt-series stacks and tilt image information (ideally in the form of SerialEM stacks and mdoc files).
+- Tilt-series stacks and tilt image information (ideally in the form of SerialEM-formatted stacks and mdoc files).

 **<details><summary>Do you have Docker installed?
 If not, click here</summary><p>**